wso2/docs-ei/en/micro-integrator/docs/references/connectors/csv-module/csv-module-config.md

     <td>Skip Columns</td>
     <td>columnsToSkip</td>
     <td></td>
     <td>Specify columns to skip from the CSV payload.
-You can specify the columns as comma-separated values. <br>This property supports more complex queries also, you can find full specifications <a href="https://github.com/wso2-extensions/mediation-csv-module/blob/master/docs/column_skipper_query.md" target="_blank" rel="noopener noreferrer">here</a>.</td>
+You can specify the columns as comma-separated values. <br>This property supports more complex queries also, you can find full specifications below in <b>CSV Columns Skipper Query</b>.
   </tr>
   <tr>
     <td>Custom Header</td>